-- sexual orientation: a person’s emotional and sexual attraction to others.
-It can be fluid and may or may not be the same as a person’s sexual behaviour.
+- Sexual Orientation: A person’s emotional and sexual attraction to others.
+It can change and may or may not be the same as a person’s sexual behaviour.

-- Gender/Gender Identity: A person’s internal sense of identity as female, male, both or neither, regardless of their biological sex
+- Gender/Gender Identity: A person’s internal sense of identity as female, male, both or neither, regardless of their biological sex.

-- gender expression: how a person presents their gender.
-This can include how they look, the name they choose, the pronoun they use (e.g., he, she, they, zie, zim)
+- Gender Expression: How a person expresses their gender.
+This can include how they look, the name they choose, the pronoun they use (e.g., he, she, zie, zim) and their social behaviour.

 Sexuality is an important and central part of every human being.
 Heterosexual and cisgender identities are often considered ‘normal’ and the only identities valued in our society.
 Many people use words that assume everyone is heterosexual and cisgender (heteronormative language).
 An example of this would be using ‘boyfriend’ or ‘girlfriend’ instead of ‘partner’ without realizing it excludes sexual and gender minorities.
 You can’t assume someone’s sexual orientation or gender identity by looking at them.

 Many sexual and gender minority youth face challenges throughout their lives.

 Fear about how family and friends may react as well as fear of bullying, harassment, discrimination and prejudice may stop young people from publicly identifying as a sexual or gender minority.
 Supportive families, schools and communities have a vital role helping LGBTQ+ children do well in school and in life.
 Alberta Education released guidelines for school boards to create policies and practices to support LGBTQ+ students, staff and families.

 What Teachers Can Do

 Teachers play an important role in helping students develop and show respect for sexual and gender diversity.
 Here are some things you can do to support your LGBTQ+ students, families and colleagues: